 Oysters

 Ten female and four male adult C. gigas were collected from Argyle Creek in Friday Harbor, Washington in July 2011.
-Oysters were strip-spawned with eggs and sperm pooled separately (day zero).
+Oysters were strip-spawned into Ambient seawater with eggs and sperm pooled separately (day 0).
 Pooled eggs (approximately 2 million) were divided equally into 18 7.5-cm diameter containers.
 Sperm was diluted in Ambient seawater and added to each container of eggs.
 After the addition of sperm, the eggs were gently agitated and incubated for 15 minutes to allow for fertilization.

 Six containers of fertilized eggs were transferred to microcosms containing one of three treatment conditions.
 Initial densities post-hatching were approximately 1 larva mL-1.
-On days 1 and 3 post-fertilization, larvae were randomly sampled to determine survival, size, developmental stage, and degree of calcification.
-For each microcosm sampled, larvae were filtered onto 35-µm mesh screens and washed Approximately 100 larvae were removed from each tube.
-Larvae were relaxed with 7.5% MgCl2 and fixed in 4% paraformaldehyde buffered in filtered seawater.
+On days 1 and 3 post-fertilization, larvae were randomly sampled to determine survival, size, developmental stage, and presence or absence of calcification.
+For each microcosm sampled, larvae were filtered onto 35-µm mesh screens and washed with the appropriate seawater.
+Approximately 100 larvae were removed for each sample, relaxed with 7.5% MgCl2 and fixed in 4% paraformaldehyde buffered in filtered seawater.
 The remaining larvae were returned to cleaned microcosms filled with new seawater.
-Larvae were fed Dunaliellia sp. and Isochrysis sp. at concentrations of 30,000 cells mL-1 each on day two.
+Larvae were fed Dunaliellia sp. and Isochrysis sp. at concentrations of 30,000 cells mL-1 each on day 2.
 During feeding, water flow was turned off in microcosms for two hours.
 All microcosms were cleaned at each sampling event.

 Larvae were examined using light microscopy to determine survival, size, developmental stage and degree of calcification.
 Larval hinge length and shell height were measured at 10x magnification with a Nikon Eclipse E600 and NIS Elements Basic Research software (Nikon, Tokyo, Japan).
 Larval developmental stage and calcification were determined at 20x magnification using an inverted microscope and double polarized light for calcification.
-Larvae were scored as calcified on day 1 post-fertilization if calcification was observed at the hinge On day 3 post-fertilization, larvae were classified as fully calcified if polarized light produced a “Maltese cross” in the larval shell (Figure 1; LaBarbera 1974).
+All calcification data are qualitative in nature.
+Larvae were scored as calcified on day 1 post-fertilization if calcification was observed at the hinge (Figure 1A).
+On day 3 post-fertilization, larvae were classified as fully calcified if polarized light produced a “Maltese cross” in the larval shell (Figure 1B; LaBarbera 1974).

 Carbonate chemistry